Nonprofit media organizations could lose tax-exempt status under House-approved bill

 Critically for member-supported nonprofit news organizations, a tax-exempt status allows donors to make tax-deductible contributions.
 The nonprofit model has become increasingly popular for news organizations as legacy, for-profit organizations shutter offices or lay off staff — the Institute for Nonprofit News has grown from 50 member publications in 2011 to 475 in 2024.
 Numerous media outlets in Wisconsin are nonprofits, including Isthmus.

-“For nonprofit news organizations the threat is clear,” Chris Krewson, executive director of independent news organization Local Independent Online News, said in a letter to its members.
+“For nonprofit news organizations the threat is clear,” Chris Krewson, executive director of Local Independent Online News, said in a letter to its members.
 “No organization engaged in the critical business of providing local news ought to face this kind of unaccountable power, period.”

 The treasury secretary would be required to notify an organization by mail of its intent to designate the group as “terrorist supporting.”
 The nonprofit would have 90 days to dispute the secretary’s designation and could appeal the dispute to the Internal Revenue Service Independent Office of Appeals or U.S. district courts.